Whirlpool WDF520PADM Control Board Gets Power But No Lights — Diagnosis & Fix

 Why does my WDF520PADM control board have power but the display won’t turn on?

-This typically indicates a failure in the communication path between the main control board and the user interface display.
-Common causes include a failed door switch preventing the board from activating the display, a blown thermal fuse, loose ribbon cable connections, or failure of either the main control board or UI board itself.
+This usually indicates a failure in the communication path between the main control board and the user interface display.
+Common causes include a faulty door switch preventing the board from activating the display, a blown thermal fuse, loose ribbon cable connections, or failure of either the main control board or UI board itself.
 Start by testing the door switch and checking all connections before considering board replacement.

 How can I tell if the door switch is causing my WDF520PADM display problems?